TobiasWehrum/planets-and-pickups/README.md

 If you want to see more of what I do or contact me, visit my website [https://dragonlab.de](https://dragonlab.de).

+## Play the game

+If you just want to play the game without building it, you can play it [in your browser](https://dragonlab.de/projects/PlanetsAndPickups/).
+You can see whether your browser is compatible [here](https://docs.unity3d.com/Manual/webgl-browsercompatibility.html).

 ## Building the project

 1. Get the project by cloning it with your favourite git client or download it as a ZIP archive.